 In Turkey, a new bible has emerged (the most anticipated sequel since 2000 years!), claiming that Jesus was never crucified, instead Judas had to serve.
 Of course, the Vatican tries to prevent that from going public – because then, its marketing strategy would be completely pointless.
 Imagine us worshiping a traitor on the cross.
 In my opinion, Jesus was also something other than the Son of God – he was a man with an incredible love for humanity and a strong belief in God.
 His imagination and desires did the rest and earned him millennia of glory.
 But whether it was his intention that gold-clad men twist and sell his message in pompous cathedrals – no.

 I can explain his miracles in a relatively simple way, even if it sounds crazy: on a level smaller than atoms, everything is made of the same “material”.
 This material in a certain combination forms stones, air, water, people, fries, burgers and wine.
-Assuming Jesus was really in full swing, he could probably walk over water because of his power of imagination: he imagined a closed surface.
-Turning water into wine, he briefly held his finger in a water tub and explained, that this now tastes like wine – they believed them, he changed their thoughts and reality took a turn – sounds logical, right?
+Assuming Jesus was really in full swing, he could probably walk over water because of his power of imagination: he imagined a closed water-surface (at least beneath his feet).
+Turning water into wine, he briefly held his finger in a water tub and explained, that this now tastes like wine – they believed him, he changed their thoughts and reality took a turn – sounds logical, right?